anhkhoadx/ProximalAPI-Docs/README.md

 **a) Standard pins**

 Standard pin types are defined by The Wireless Registry, with clear rules and restrictions for each standard type.
-They are _always_ visible on our portal (https://reg.wirelessregistry.com) and are therefore not suited for private information.
+They are _always_ visible and are therefore not suited for private information.

 The system currently supports the following standard pin types: